-Water, plumbing and bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Water, plumbing and bathroom fittings Repair category 1 Notes The property is understood to have a private water supply from a nearby source.
+This source is assumed to be reliable.
+Neither the reliability nor purity of the supply have been tested and any purchaser should fully satisfy themselves in these respects prior to conclusion of missives.
+No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
 The cold water rising main was not fully inspectable.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
 A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.

-Heating and hot water Repair category 1 Notes It is assumed that the central heating system and hot water system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot water Repair category 1 Notes It is assumed that the central heating system, hot water system and oil storage tank have been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
 The heating and hot water systems have not been tested by ourselves however are presumed in full safe working order.
 A precautionary check is always recommended prior to purchase.
 No tests were carried out by this firm.

-Drainage Repair category 1 Notes All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Drainage Repair category 1 Notes There are understood to be private drainage arrangements serving the subject property.
+The maintenance liability, rights of access and SEPA consents should be confirmed.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.